 If you switch to a new supplier but then change your mind, you can cancel the contract if you signed up less than 14 days ago over the phone, online or at your doorstep.
 This is called a ‘cooling-off’ period.

-The CRU has a role to make sure energy customers are protected and to promote competition.
-It does this by putting in place a rulebook called the Supplier Handbook.
-This requires suppliers to have codes of practices in place setting out how they will deal with consumers.
-These codes cover the following areas:
+The CRU has a role to protect energy customers and to promote competition.
+It does this by putting in place a rulebook called the Supplier Handbook (pdf).
+Suppliers must have codes of practices covering how they will deal with consumers.

 - Customer sign-up